pconrad-webapps/pconrad-webapps.github.io/_topics/python.md

 ---
 topic: Python
-desc: Making Python-based web apps with Flask
+desc: Python web app frameworks (Flask, Django, Pyramid)
 ---

-Python-based web apps can be created using Flask.
+Python-based web apps can be created in a variety of frameworks, including these:

-# Deployment

-The following is true of webapps written in Python using Flask:

-* They can be deployed in the cloud on [Heroku](/topics/heroku)
-* Continous integration is available through [Travis-CI](/topics/travis-ci/)

-# Tutorial information about Flask

-Some tutorial information is available at these links.
-Eventually I'd like to migrate some of this into this website directly:

-* Flask tutorial created for UCSD CSE SPIS 2015: <https://sites.google.com/a/eng.ucsd.edu/spis/home/AcademicProgram/foundations/final-projects/web-apps>
+* [Flask](/topics/flask), a minimalist framework that is easy to learn for beginners
+* Django, not discussed on this site.
+See: <https://www.djangoproject.com/>
+* Pyramid, not discussed on this site.
+See: <http://www.pylonsproject.org/>